Peter-Scheelke/ArtistAssistant/UML/README.txt

   make moving objects around more intuitive for the user.

 - The unit tests have been updated in order to test these new features.

+- The UML class diagram has been split into three smaller diagrams.
+Additionally, there is one new sequence diagram.
+The last three diagrams in UML.pdf are from the previous submission and are included for convenience.
+The UML from the previous submission is include in the Old UML folder.